charlieclose/courseracleaningdata/README.md

 ## Tidy standards applied

-I kept the data wide, similar to the way I found it in the original X* files.
+I kept the data wide, similar to the way I found it in the original X\_test.txt and X\_train.txt files.
 I did not see any advantage to narrowing it.
 The data was already tidy in that each column was a single measurement for a single activity and subject.

 I made modest changes to the column names.
 I believe the original names were fairly readable and that expanding them too much would make them less readable.
 Starting with